New Karuma Bridge: Location

 The bridge would be located at Karuma Falls, across the Victoria Nile, immediately west and downstream of the old Karuma Bridge.
 This is approximately 257 km, by road, north of Kampala, Uganda's capital and largest city.
 It is located on the Kampala–Gulu Highway, approximately 77 km, by road, south of Gulu, the largest city in the Northern Region of Uganda.

 History

 The current Karuma Bridge (the old bridge) was constructed in 1963, one year after Uganda attained independence from Britain.
 The old bridge is a narrow, one carriageway (one lane in each direction) bridge, without pedestrian or bicycle lanes and no monitoring equipment.
 The bridge has been the site of several major accidents.

 The proposed new bridge would be modeled after the New Jinja Bridge in the Eastern Region of Uganda.
 A suspended cable bridge, with bicycle/motorcycle lanes is being considered.
 The feasibility studies and technical designs for the new bridge have been concluded.
-The Japan International Cooperation Agency (JICA) has indicated interest in the project, although it has not confirmed willingness to fund it.
+The Japan International Cooperation Agency (JICA) had indicated interest in the project, although it had not confirmed willingness to fund it, as of 2018.